 - 1. Cracked, bent, or damaged parts - 2.
 Check the wheels and steering for binding. - 3.
-Check the operation of the shock absorbers. - Check the wiring for any frayed wires or loose connections.
-4. - 5.
-Check the mounting of the receiver and servo(s) and speed control. - 6.
+Check the operation of the shock absorbers. - 4.
+Check the wiring for any frayed wires or loose connections. - Check the mounting of the receiver and servo(s) and speed control. - 6.
 Check the tightness of the wheel nuts with a wrench. - 7.
 Check the operation of the radio system, especially the condition of the batteries. - 8.
 Check for any loose screws in the chassis structure or suspension. - 9.
-Inspect the gears for wear, broken teeth, or debris lodged between the teeth.
+Inspect the gears for wear, broken teeth, or debris lodged between the teeth. - 10.
+Check the tightness of the slipper clutch. - 11.
+Check the tightness of the front pivot balls.